Dark Money (TV series): Critical reception

+The Independent gave it four stars, stating that it 'speaks eloquently about the abuse of children by the powerful, how persistent the phenomenon is and how uneven the balance of power between abuser and abused is – and will probably always be, given that so much of it is about money.'
 The Guardian gave it three stars and called it 'slight', stating that the subject matter was powerful, but its characters were 'not yet fine-grained enough for us to feel their personal agony and loss.
 Also, the question of what we would do in their situation is too far removed from likelihood to be a compelling draw.'
-The Independent gave it four stars.